renoise/definitions/README.md

 }
 ```

-*Note*: the "Lua.runtime.plugin" setting only is needed in order to automatically annotate the custom `class` keyword.
+The "Lua.runtime.plugin" setting only is needed in order to automatically annotate the custom `class` keyword.

 ## Contribute